© 2017 Teach to Read

 Does Letters and Sounds help teachers to understand the principles of synthetic phonics?

 The knowledge, skills and understanding that constitute high quality phonic work should be taught as the prime approach in learning to decode ...
 (Rose, 2006, p.
+70)

 Letters and Sounds is much clearer:

 attention should be focused on decoding rather than on the use of unreliable strategies such as looking at the illustrations, rereading the sentence, saying the first sounds and guessing what might fit ...
 Children who routinely adopt alternative cues for reading unknown words, instead of learning to decode them, find themselves stranded when texts become more demanding and meanings less predictable. (p.
 10)

 There is an explanation in Notes of Guidance of the logical and fundamental 'Simple View of Reading' described in the Rose Review.
 This shows the two separate aspects of reading – word recognition and language comprehension – and that phonics is about word recognition.
 Phases 2 to 6 of Letters and Sounds are definitely about word recognition.